 - All (unspecified) file systems have a 85/90% threshold.

-Granted, for only two hosts that doesn't achieve much, but if there are only a few more it can quickly make quite a big difference.
+Granted, for only two hosts that doesn’t achieve much, but with only a few more hosts it can quickly make quite a big difference.
 The advantages of the rules-based configuration are obvious:

-- The policy is clearly recognisable and can be reliably implemented.
+- The concept is clearly recognisable and can be reliably implemented.

-- You can change the policy at any time without needing to handle thousands of data sets.
+- You can change the concept at any time without needing to handle thousands of data sets.

 - Exceptions are always still possible, but are documented in the form of rules.